 Window wells are a common source of basement leaks.
-They tend to retain water if the drainage system isn’t correctly done.
-This can lead to water pools around the basement window.
+They tend to retain water when the drainage system has not been constructed correctly, and this can lead to water pools around the basement window.

 You can rectify this by digging about two feet lower in the well area.
 Fill the hole with gravel to disperse water rather than collect it in the window well.
 Caulk around the window to direct rainwater away.

 Waterproofing Basement Walls from Inside – Take Away

 If your basement is ever moist or seeps water from underground, it’s time to consider waterproofing so use this process to repair the errors responsible for the dampness.
 Waterproofing basement walls from inside is a process that largely depends on the cause of the moisture.

 If there are cracks on the walls, for example, you can use hydraulic cement to fill the cracks.
 You’ll also need to work on redirecting the slope of your home away from the foundation.
 Do this by using dirt to increase the incline.

 Don’t forget the basement window and the gutters.
 They can contribute to basement dampness depending on how they’re installed.

 If you loved the post, free to share it on social media.